cms-opendata-analyses/NanoAODRun1Examples/README.md

 Quarkonium and Jpsi/psiprime
 ```

-You will see a plot similar to Figure 11 in [this Conference Report](https://inspirehep.net/literature/1292243)
+You will see (briefly!) a plot similar to Figure 11 in [this Conference Report](https://inspirehep.net/literature/1292243)
 ![dimuon plot, no labels](dimuon_2011/Dimuon2011_eospublic.png)

 The RDataFrame script produces the same plot in the end, but shows how to process a NanoAOD file through RDataFrame actions such as `Filter()`, `Define()`, and `Histo1D()`.